Abdullah-jameel/Lab_2/worksheet.md

 how old would he be today?
 Find out by running the `birthday` program on the appropriate inputs and enter your solution here.

+Answer:
+       Today is 2023/10/05
+Your birthday was 1941/09/09
+Hello, DennisRitchie.
+You are 0 years, 0 weeks, and 0 days old today

 2. Bjarne Stroustrup, the creator of the C++ programming language, the object-oriented extension of C, was born on December 30th, 1950.
 How old is he today?

+Answer:
+       Today is 2023/10/05
+Your birthday was 1950/12/30
+Hello, BjarneStroustrup.
+You are 0 years, 0 weeks, and 0 days old today